 In addition to facing thousands of individual lawsuits filed by policyholders who allege their disability claims were wrongly denied, the company has been the defendant in numerous class action lawsuits for insurance bad faith practices since 2002.

-Under a Unum class action lawsuit, a group (class) of people claiming a common grievance collectively brings a claim (action) against Unum.
+In an Unum class action lawsuit, a group (class) of people claiming a common grievance collectively brings a claim (action) against Unum.
 Disability insurance lawyers act on behalf of the group, and the judgment of the lawsuit is for all members of the group.

-Investigation Leads to Unum Class Action
+Investigation Leads to Class Action Lawsuit

 Under court order, Unum was directed to reopen more than 200,000 denied claims, and to reevaluate the claims based on their merit.
 To ensure fair and just review and handling of all further policyholders’ claims, Unum was charged with overhauling the methods by which they evaluate and process claims.
 Unum was also ordered to pay a fine of $15 million to several states.

-Yet according to a publication by the American Association for Justice entitled The Ten Worst Insurance Companies in America, as of 2007, Unum confessed that only 10 percent of the claims earmarked for reopening under the terms of the previous legal settlements had been reviewed.
+Well, according to a publication by the American Association for Justice entitled The Ten Worst Insurance Companies in America, as of 2007, Unum confessed that only 10 percent of the claims earmarked for reopening under the terms of the previous legal settlements had been reviewed.

-Has Unum revamped their claims handling process?
+How has Unum revamped their claims handling process?
 Read on about further Unum class action lawsuits.